Blaisorblade/pdbp.github.io/index.md

 ### **`FP` versus `PDBP`**

-There is an important difference between `FP` programs and `PDBP` programs.
+There is an important difference between `FP` programs and `PDBP` programs (program descriptions, remember).

  - `FP` programs are `FP` *language* based.
  - `PDBP` programs are `Dotty` *library* based.